dhis2-metadata/TB-AGG-Tuberculosis/docs/tb_agg_no-design.md

 ### TB - Case Notification (Additional)

-The 2.0.0 version of the Case notification (**previously named “RR/MDR case detection and treatment”**) dataset include extensive changes on the data collected and reported based on the new guidelines, newer treatment classes, and resistance testing that are currently being deployed in the field (e.g. Bedaquiline testing).
+The 2.0.0 version of the Case notification (**previously named “RR/MDR case detection and treatment”**) dataset includes extensive changes to the data collected and reported based on the new guidelines, newer treatment classes, and resistance testing that are currently being deployed in the field (e.g. Bedaquiline testing).

 > **NOTE**
 >